-Prescription medication abuse has been increasing dramatically over the years, and painkiller overdoses are among the most common drug-related accidents.
+Prescription drug abuse has been increasing dramatically over the years, and painkiller overdoses are among the most common drug-related accidents.
 Unfortunately, many people who abuse these medications are obtaining them both illegally and legally.
 Since doctors and clinics regularly prescribe medication, people who get them legally can go on to sell them to others.

 One reason prescription medication abuse is now pandemic is the illusion that abusing medicine isn’t the same as abusing drugs.
 This phenomenon is even more nuanced when the medication has been prescribed directly to the patient.
 Sometimes doctors prescribe pills that are stronger or at a higher frequency than necessary, which can lead to addiction.
 Even when this isn’t the case, many users up their dosage because they view the increase as a harmless medical decision.
 However, prescription painkillers are not harmless and can be life-threatening when misused.